Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 <a id="temperature-shift"></a>

-If the temperature changes over time, this must be documented precisely.
+If the temperature changes with the course of the reaction, this must be documented precisely.

 - __temperature_unit__
   - Type: string